shrinerb/shrine/doc/metadata.md

 potentially be expensive depending on the storage and the type of metadata being extracted.

-If you're just attaching files uploaded directly to local disk, there wouldn't be any additional performance penalty for extracting metadata.
-However, if you're attaching files uploaded directly to a cloud service like S3, retrieving file content for metadata extraction would require an HTTP download.
-If you're using just the `determine_mime_type` plugin, only a small portion of the file will be downloaded, so the performance impact might not be so big.
-But in other cases you might have to download the whole file.

 There are two ways of extracting metadata from directly uploaded files.
-If you want metadata to be automatically extracted on assignment (which is useful if you want to validate the extracted metadata or have it immediately available), you can load the `restore_cached_data` plugin:
+If you want metadata to be automatically extracted on assignment (which is useful if you want to validate the extracted metadata or have it immediately available for any other reason), you can load the `restore_cached_data` plugin:

 ```rb
 class ImageUploader < Shrine